petrbouda/petrbouda.github.io/_projects/featured-003-roadmap.md

 ---
 order: 1
-title: First Steps!
+title: Next Features?
 #date: 2024-01-16 08:01:35 +0300
 #label: Flamegraphs
-image: '/images/featured/first_steps.jpg'
+image: '/images/featured/roadmap.jpg'
 featured: true
 ---
 The process of creating a user interface starts with in-depth analysis of user needs and competitor research.
 Understanding user behavioral patterns and preferences plays a crucial role in developing design concepts.